sourcegraph/sourcegraph-public-snapshot/doc/admin/install/kubernetes/configure.md

 - [`patchesStrategicMerge`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesstrategicmerge/)
 - [`patchesJson6902`](https://kubectl.docs.kubernetes.io/references/kustomize/kustomization/patchesjson6902/)

+To avoid complications with reference cycles an overlay can only reference resources inside the directory subtree of the directory it resides in (symlinks are not allowed either).

+Learn more in the [`kustomization` documentation](https://kubernetes.io/docs/tasks/manage-kubernetes-objects/kustomization/).
 You can also explore how our [provided overlays](#provided-overlays) use patches, for reference: [`deploy-sourcegraph` usage of patches](https://sourcegraph.com/search?q=context:global+repo:%5Egithub%5C.com/sourcegraph/deploy-sourcegraph%24+lang:YAML+patches:+:%5B_%5D+OR+patchesStrategicMerge:+:%5B_%5D+OR+patchesJson6902:+:%5B_%5D+count:999&patternType=structural).

+Once you have created your overlays, refer to our [overlays guide](#overlays).

 <br />